Holidays

 5 KM

 Feeling rested, you will wake to the tranquillity of Takahara and the warm hospitality of your hosts before stepping out onto the Kumano Kodo once more.
-Today's sections of the trail will take you through a contrast of landscapes, first past rice fields as you leave the village to ascend through peaceful woodlands, passing more Oji as you go.
-Before long the woodlands clear way to the Jujo-oji clearing where you are greeted with lovely views, making it a popular picnic spot.
-Reaching the highest point of the trail (690m) you are greeted by the remains of the Uwada-jaya Teahouse before descending to pass the Three-Fold Moon Viewing area and make your way up towards the Hashiori-toge Pass.
-Here you will find an unusual statue of Kazan, one of the first abdicated emperors to undertake a pilgrimage to Kumano, sitting on a horse and a cow.
-When you have finished observing this unusual character you descend a staircase to a fantastic viewpoint with your final goal in the valley below, Chikatsuyu.
-Making your way down to the valley, you once again will be greeted with a warm welcome from your hosts for the evening and a tasty home cooked supper.
+Today's sections of the trail will take you through contrasting landscapes: first past rice fields as you leave the village to ascend through peaceful woodlands, passing more Oji as you go; then, before long, the woodlands fade as you reach the Jujo-oji clearing where you are greeted with lovely views, making this a popular picnic spot.
+Reaching the highest point of the trail (690m), you discover what remains of the Uwada-jaya Teahouse before descending to pass the Three-Fold Moon Viewing area, then making your way up towards the Hashiori-toge Pass.
+Here you will find an unusual statue of Kazan - one of the first abdicated emperors to undertake a pilgrimage to Kumano - sitting on a horse and a cow.
+When you have finished observing this unusual character, you descend a staircase to a wonderful viewpoint from where you can see your final goal in the valley below - Chikatsuyu.
+Making your way down into the valley, once again you will be greeted with a warm welcome from your hosts for the evening and a tasty home cooked supper.

 Accommodation